HeyBadAl/HeyBadAl/README.md

 # Hi there! 👋

 Welcome to my GitHub profile!
 I'm Badal, a passionate software developer with expertise in Go, Python, and JavaScript/TypeScript.
-I specialize in frontend development using React Native, Go for backend services and have hands-on experience with various cloud technologies, primarily AWS.
+I specialize in frontend development using React Native, Svelte and React, Go for backend services and have hands-on experience with various cloud technologies, primarily AWS.
 As a dedicated Linux user, I love customizing my environment to enhance productivity and efficiency.

 ## Development Stack